dmotte/misc/knowledge/connectbot-port-forwarding/README.md

 ![](img/screen06-portfwd-edit.png)

-Add your port forwarding rules to the list.
+Add the desired port forwarding rules to the list.

 ![](img/screen07-portfwd-details.png)

-From the main screen, tap on the host to **connect** to it.
+From the main screen, tap on the _host_ to **connect** to it.
 The **host key fingerprint** will be shown.
 Make sure it's what you expect, then click `Yes` to confirm.

 ![](img/screen08-connecting.png)